Kevin Warsh Confirmed by Senate as Next Federal Reserve Chair

 - Kevin Warsh was confirmed by the Senate as the next chair of the Federal Reserve, succeeding Jerome Powell.

-- The confirmation vote for Warsh was described as the most divisive ever for a Fed chair.
+- The Senate vote was described as the narrowest and most divisive ever for a Fed chair confirmation.

-- Warsh was nominated by President Trump and faced opposition from some Senate Democrats.
+- Warsh was nominated by President Trump and faced opposition from most Democrats, with only two crossing party lines to support him.

-- Some Trump allies have warned that anticipated rate cuts may not happen immediately under Warsh's leadership.
+- Some Trump allies have warned that interest rate cuts may not happen soon under Warsh's leadership.

 What Happened